ouchitaikoproject/OuchiTaikoProject/README.md

 ### Complete this initial calibration before proceeding further

 Long-press SELECT to enter setup mode.
 Set controller emulation to SWITCH TATACON mode (default).
-Tap all four drum sensors and press all 14 navigation buttons at the <a href="https://meloncolle.com/tatacon" target="_blank">Meloncolle Taiko Controller website</a>.
+Tap all four drum sensors and press all 14 navigation buttons at the [Meloncolle Taiko Controller website](https://meloncolle.com/tatacon).
 You're just ensuring that they register at all, and in the correct location.
 If automatic drum hits occur without touching anything, don't worry—this is normal during initial setup, and the calibration process below will fix it.

 ### Basic Drum Hit Calibration